 5 tips to help you talk about your mental health

 Most of us struggle with our mental health at some point, or points, in our lives; it’s not uncommon and certainly nothing to be ashamed of.

-2. Remember you’re not alone – whether it’s a member of your family, a friend, colleague, your GP or someone at the end of a helpline, support is available – you just need to reach out for it.
+Whether it’s a member of your family, a friend, colleague, your GP or someone at the end of a helpline, support is available – you just need to reach out for it.

 Often when someone asks how we are, we automatically answer that we’re “well” or “fine”.
 But if they ask a second time, or if they express concern, you can take it they’re genuinely interested, not just making polite conversation, and that it’s OK to be honest about how you’re feeling.

 It sounds like such a small thing, but taking away eye contact can make it a lot easier to broach difficult subjects openly and honestly.

 Far from being a sign of weakness, acknowledging to others that there’s a problem can be incredibly empowering, not to mention a huge relief.
 It’s also an important step towards accessing the help you need, whether that’s the support and understanding of a loved one, a reduced workload or time off to recuperate, or professional treatment.